Bulgarian Historical Archive

-The oldest preserved manuscript in BHA dates back to the 11th century.
-This is a fragment of a parchment with Greek minuscule script acquired by BHA in 1967.
-Today it is kept in the collection of Atanas Bashev – a teacher of long standing in Prespa district.
+The oldest manuscript in BHA dates back to the 11th century.
+This is a fragment of parchment written in Greek minuscule script.
+It was acquired by BHA in 1967 and comes from the collection of Atanas Bashev, a long-standing teacher in Prespansko.

-BHA has preserved many sources for the development of Bulgarian education and culture.
-Apart from the archive collections of writers like Nayden Gerov, Todor Burmov, Tzani Ginchev, etc, the Department houses documents by other prominent teachers and enlighteners such as Vasil Aprilov, N. Batzarov, Dr. Peter Beron, R. Popovich, Petko Rachov Slaveikov, etc. The archive collections revealing the struggle of the Bulgarian people for the establishment of an independent national church are extremely valuable – the documents of the Bulgarian Exarchate, of the Rila Monastery, of the church leaders Exarch Antim I, Simeon of Varna, Ilarion Makariopolski, Gavril Krastevich, Nayden Gerov, etc.
+BHA stores multiple sources for the development of Bulgarian education and culture.
+Besides the archives of writers such as Nayden Gerov, Todor Burmov, Tsani Ginchev and others, the department stores materials of the prominent teachers and educators Vasil Aprilov, Nikola Batsarov, Dr. Petar Beron, Raino Popovich, Petko Rachev Slaveykov and others.
+Especially valuable are the archives reporting the struggle of the Bulgarian people to establish an independent national church – the documents of the Bulgarian Exarchate, of the Rila Monastery, of activists of the Bulgarian Church movement as Exarch Antim I, Simeon Metropolitan of Varna and Preslav, Hilarion of Makariopolis, Gavril Krastevich, Nayden Gerov and others.

-The National Liberation Revolutionary movement is reflected in documents connected with the activity of the Apostle of freedom Vasil Levski (his pocket book, the draft Statutes of the Bulgarian Revolutionary Central Committee, letters and notes of his activity in the period 1871-1872 are preserved); of the poet and revolutionary Hristo Botev (his pocket book), of the Bulgarian Revolutionary Central Committee (BRCC), of the Bulgarian Central Charity Community (BCCC), of Lyuben Karavelov, of Georgi Stoykov Rakovski and of many others.
+The revolutionary movement for National Liberation is thoroughly documented in materials related to the activities of the Apostle of Freedom Vasil Levski (his pocketbook, letters and notes of his activities in 1871-1872 are preserved), in acquisitions related to the revolutionary poet Hristo Botev (including his pocket book), the Bulgarian Revolutionary Central Committee or BRCC, the Bulgarian Central Charity Society (BCCS), Lyuben Karavelov, Georgi Stoykov Rakovski and many others.

-Researchers have shown interest in documents reflecting the economic development of the Bulgarians during the National Revival Period: preserved are the numerous archives of the artisan’s guilds, the books and the correspondence of the major merchants Evlogi and Hristo Georgiev, the Hadjigyurov family, the Tapchileshtov family, the Robev Brothers, the Puliev Brothers, the Geshov family.
+The following documents reflecting the economic development of the Bulgarians during the Revival period has sparked interest among the researchers: the numerous guild chronicles, the trading notebooks and correspondence of major trading houses of Evlogi and Hristo Georgiev, of Zahari Hadjigyurov, Tapchileshtov family, Robev brothers, Puliev brothers, Geshov family and others.

-A significant part of the BHA collection consists of documents related to the Liberation of Bulgaria and to the construction of the new state constitute a considerable part of the BHA fund.
-These are the archives of the National Assembly, of Prince Alexander I Batenberg, of the Prime ministers Todor Burmov, Stefan Stambolov, Gen. Racho Petrov, Ivan Evst.
-Geshov, Teodor Teodorov, Alexander Malinov, Bogdan Filov, and of over 30 ministers and generals.
+A significant part of the BHA collection consists of documents related to the Liberation of Bulgaria and the construction of the new state.
+These are the archives of the National Assembly, the Prince Alexander of Battenberg, the Prime Ministers Todor Burmov, Stefan Stambolov, Gen. Racho Petrov, Ivan Evstratiev Geshov, Teodor Teodorov, Alexander Malinov, Bogdan Filov as well as over thirty ministers and generals.

-The number of documents directly related to the Bulgarian liberation struggles in Macedonia and the Odrin region after 1878 is considerable.
-They include archival documents from the archive collections of Captain Petko Voivoda, the Inner Macedonian-Odrin Revolutionary Organization (IMORO), of the Supreme Macedonian-Odrin Committee (SMOC) together with over 100 000 documents, of Gotze Delchev, Gyorche Petrov, Nikola Zografov, Nikola Maleshevski , Dimitar, Hristo and Angel Uzunovi’s family fund, Boris Sarafov, Vladislav Kovatchev, Vasil Tchekalarov, Todor Alexandrov etc.
+The array of documents directly related to the struggle of the Bulgarians to liberate Macedonia and Edirne after 1878 is impressive.
+They are stored in the archives of Captain Petko Voivoda, of the Internal Macedonian Revolutionary Organization (IMRO), containing more than 100,000 documents by Gotse Delchev, Gyorche Petrov, Nikola Zografov, Nikola Maleshevski , the family archives of Dimitar, Hristo and Angel Uzunovi, Boris Sarafov, Vladislav Kovachev, Vasil Chekalarov, Todor Alexandrov and others.

-The BHA also have the private archives of some of the Bulgarian most prominent poets and writers like Ivan Vazov, Zachary Stoyanov, Pencho P. Slaveikov, Mara Belcheva, Elisaveta Bagryana, Geo Milev, Stoyan Mihailovski, Peyo Yavorov, Yordan Yovkov and others are also stored in the BHA.
+The personal archives of the prominent Bulgarian writers and poets Ivan Vazov, Zahari Stoyanov, Pencho P. Slaveikov, Mara Belcheva, Elisaveta Bagryana, Geo Milev, Stoyan Mihailovski, Peyo Yavorov, Yordan Yovkov and others are also stored in the BHA.

-During the 1945 period according to Government decrees the libraries books and the archives of the persons convicted by People’s courts after World War II, were acquired by the Library.
-The BHA holds documents of members of the royal family, of St. Tanev, Hristo Shishmanov, Bogdan Filov, Gen. Lukov, the Masons lodges, the Bulgarian-German society, etc.
+During the period 1945-1947, implementing ministerial decrees, the National Library has acquired the books and archives of persons convicted by the People’s Court (the special court of Communist Bulgaria).
+The BHA contains the documents of some members of the royal family, such as Stefan Tanev, Hristo Shishmanov, Bogdan Filov, Gen. Hristo Lukov, the Masonic Lodges in Bulgaria, the Bulgarian-German Society and others.

-The Bulgarian Historical Archives is the place where valuable documents in connection with Bulgarian Catholics banished in Transilvania and Banat region after the defeat of the Chiprovci uprising in 1688 are kept.
-The documents are extremely varied and contain information for the noble status of some Bulgarian families in the Habsburg Empire, for the history and the folklore of this cut off part of the Bulgarian people.
-The texts from Banat are in Bulgarian, written in the Latin script and particularly impressive.
+The Bulgarian Historical Archive is the place where are stored valuable testimonies of the Bulgarian Catholics who were expelled in Transylvania and Banat region after the defeat of the Chiprovsky Uprising (1688).
+The documents are extremely diverse and contain information on the noble status of some Bulgarian families in the Habsburg Empire and the history and folklore of this disconnected part of Bulgarian people.
+The texts written with the Latin alphabet of the Banat Bulgarians are particularly impressive.